spotbugs/spotbugs/docs/ant.rst

 excludeFilter
   Optional attribute.
 It specifies the filename of a filter specifying bugs to exclude from being reported.
 See :doc:`filter`.

+excludePath
+  An optional nested element.
+It specifies a path containing filters specifying bugs to exclude from being reported.
+See :doc:`filter`.

 includeFilter
   Optional attribute.
 It specifies the filename of a filter specifying which bugs are reported.
+See :doc:`filter`.

+includePath
+  An optional nested element.
+It specifies a path containing filters specifying which bugs are reported.
 See :doc:`filter`.

 projectFile
   Optional attribute.
 It specifies the name of a project file.